zekro-archive/youtube-upload/README.md

 `$ node main.js clear`

 6. Now, all videos in the configured folder will be uploaded to the youtube channel.

+## Local Client

+> If you want to use a VPS to upload your videos, you can uplaod multiple videos to the upload server with the upload script in `client\copy.sh`.

+1. Copy both scripts, `client/chipergen.sh` and `client/copy.sh` to your local client (for example a Raspberry Pi).
+2. Create a ssh chipper for automated uploading videos to the VPS:
+`$ sh chipergen.sh username@adress`
+3. Now, start the copy script and follow the instructions:
+`$ sh copy.sh`

+> Of course, the chosen folder on the VPS should be the same like set in the config of the node.js script!

 ---